Advanced Yoga Therapy Program

 Healing with the Body and Breath Weekend #2, Trauma, Addiction, and Yoga Nidra for Yoga Therapists

-This weekend unit presents an opportunity to deepen the skills necessary for working with body and breath.
+The weekend portion of this unit presents an opportunity to deepen the skills necessary for working with body and breath.
 Students will learn to articulate the Joint Freeing Series for therapeutic purposes as well as asana for the doshas.
 We will examine techniques to correct improper breathing patterns.
 Advanced muscle testing and postural assessment will be covered.

 In this course students will learn to design yoga therapy programs for clients who are suffering from issues related to trauma.
-Students will learn about the current science around yoga and trauma and how to integrate this knowledge into the BDYT model.
-Students will spend time on proper languaging skills for those with trauma issues in order educate clients safely.
-Students will become well equipped to work with clients who are suffering from trauma related imbalances effectively in a one-on-one setting.
+Students will learn about the current science around yoga and trauma and how to integrate this knowledge into the Breathing Deeply Yoga Therapy model.

 Yoga Nidra for Yoga Therapists